 ‘I’m sure he will make a plan,’ I said looking down at her.

 ‘You can’t just leave it to him.
-You have to tell that guy.’
+You have to tell him.’

 ‘Oh, he’s supposedly working on the ventilation system.
 But he’s taking his merry time.’

 ‘Is that what that sound is?’
 I asked as I became aware of an underlying churning noise I had never heard before.

 I must say, by then, I had grown quite bored of Sarah’s complaints about Clarence’s work rhythms.
-It was then that Clarence came into the courtroom through the dark wood-panelled door that leads downstairs to the holding cells.
+It was then that he came into the courtroom through the dark wood-panelled door that leads downstairs to the holding cells.
+I smiled at him.
 It was the first time that I had seen him in such a state.
 The top half of his boiler suit was tied at his waste and his white t-shirt was see-through with sweat.
-‘Clarence,’ I called to him, noticing his almost alarmingly muscular body, ‘what can we do about this heat?’
+‘Clarence,’ I called to him, noticing his muscular body, ‘what are you doing about the heat?’

-Our janitor likes retelling stories of court cases, but he never mentions this one.
-Few people in Albertsburg ever do.
-It is, I discovered, considered bad luck to talk of Dr Roux’s patricide and to mention his ‘demon’ son.
+Few people in Albertsburg ever mention this trial.
+It is, I discovered, considered bad luck to talk of Dr Roux’s patricide and to mention spectre of the ‘demon’ son.

 ‘So, will you have it working soon?’
 I asked.

-‘Yes, My Lady.
-It’s working.
+‘Ja My Lady, it’s working.
 I just need to pull the lever for Court One.
-But as I say, I don’t know what will happen when I do.
+But, you know … I don’t know what will happen when I do.
 It’s hot, I don’t’ remember …’

-As he said this there was a loud explosion, followed by what sounded like the back firing of a car.
+There was a loud explosion in the courtroom.
 It sent many people in the court diving to the floor in terror.
 And I can’t deny it set my own heart off at a rate is rarely reaches.
 ‘I better go check,’ Clarence shouted over the noise.

-The machine was on the mezzanine level at the back of the court under the upper deck where the children were sitting.
+The ventilation machine was on the mezzanine level at the back of the court under the upper deck where the children were sitting.
 I had seen its huge generator in the plant room a few weeks after I arrived in Albertsburg.
 I had been working on a public holiday and was searching the courthouse for some papers that were missing from the Thales file.
 It was during this search I discovered that on the Plant Room door was a sign stating, ‘filing overflow’.
 On entering the room I found that Clarence had, for reasons only known to himself, kept this machine’s huge brass drum perfectly polished.
 Clarence, to be fair, had once run the courthouse when it had had eight sitting judges.
-That was before Albertsburg’s asbestos mine was closed down and our bench was reduced to one.
-He had clearly found himself a job to do during the hours and days of the languishing inactivity of my court.
+That was before Albertsburg’s asbestos mine was closed and our bench was reduced to one.
+He had clearly found himself a job during the hours and days of the languishing inactivity of my court.
+Now, however, he had his work cut out with restoring the machine’s internal workings.

-There was something absurd about that day’s proceedings.
-The drama of the last few months had risen to a head with the engineer’s arrest.
-And there was a high state of tension in the room as we waited for Clarence to sort out the climate control.
-But I was fanning myself at my bench looking at a gardening magazine I had in a file.
+As we all waited I was fanning myself with a gardening magazine I had in a file.
 The engineer was still staring at me.
 Sarah had taken to reapplying her make up.
 And Mr Davidson was struggling to get the fan to work.
-When he finally did he cried out with joy as if he a solved his crossword puzzle.
-I looked up and noticed that the fan’s huge uncovered blades took some time to gather momentum.
-But then as they picked up speed the fan suddenly flung a huge cloud of dust onto Captain Mandel sitting as he was in the front row.
+When he finally did, I looked up.
+Its huge uncovered blades gathered momentum.
+They turned, very slowly at first, but then finally as they picked up speed they flung a cloud of dust onto Captain Mandel sitting as he was in the front row.

-The absurd feeling of detachment continued when one nervous policeman who had his back turned to fan, on seeing his chief ducking to the floor and grabbing his face, yelled out ‘ATTACK!’.
+One nervous policeman, who had his back turned to fan, on seeing his chief ducking to the floor and grabbing his face, yelled out ‘ATTACK!’.
 Many of the constabulary drew out their batons and began searching the crowd.
 Pushing and shoving people as they went.
-One of the young recruits scrambled over the partition in the court and flung his tracksuit on top at the blades.
+One of the young recruits then rushed forward and flung his yellow tracksuit at the fan.
 The jacket was torn up and thrown to the ceiling and he leapt back wringing his hand.
 ‘Fok your ma,’ he screamed and rushed in again to kick the fan.
 His foot caught one of the moving blades and he fell back onto his backside.
-The children began to laugh and banged the railings in joy as the police ran at the machine and then withdrew from the blades all the while drawing their service revolvers.
-I sat there watching this scene in silence.
+The children began to laugh and bang the railings in joy.
 And it was only because Mr Davidson had the presence of mind to turn the fan off at the plug that any further injuries were prevented.

-Once the fan had been turned off, it took some time for the court to settle.
-Then a small enquiry was held by Captain Mandel who began poking at several members of the public with his cane.
-He then threatened to arrest our stenographer after the people around him pointed out Mr Davidson as the culprit.
-It was only Sarah’s coquettish presence that convinced Mandel that it had been an accident.
+It took some time for the court to settle after this.
+A small enquiry was held by Captain Mandel, who began poking at several members of the public with his cane.
+He then threatened to arrest our stenographer after the town’s people around him pointed out that Mr Davidson had set the fan going.
+It was only Sarah’s feminine presence that convinced Mandel that it had been an accident.

 This incident was, however, largely forgotten when Clarence finally pulled the leaver of the ventilation machine for Courtroom One.
-The sensation was like having a course hemp bag shoved in ones face.
-An explosion of hot air was propelled into the courtroom.
-With it came dust which poured through the vents, many of which I had never noticed before as they seamlessly fit in to the brutalist architecture of the building.
+The sensation was like having a coarse hemp bag pulled over your face.
+An explosion of hot air was propelled into the courtroom and with it came dust which poured through the vents, many of which I had never noticed before as they seamlessly fit in to the brutalist architecture of the building.
 This initial wave was then followed by what felt like a sand storm exfoliating my face, which brought with it the smell of burning hair.

-People, myself included, began coughing and choking and some, having been slightly shaken by the first attack of dust from the fan, were calling on Mandel and his men to shoot.
+People, myself included, began coughing and choking and some, having been slightly shaken by the first attack of dust from the fan, were calling on Mandel and his men ‘stop the attack’.
 I, meanwhile, was shouting ‘Clarence!
 Off!
 Turn the bloody thing off!’

-But by then everybody was shouting and clambering over each other and breaking the furniture in a panic to get to the exit, which was half blocked by the pile of umbrellas.
+But by then everybody was shouting and clambering over each other and breaking the furniture.
+A panic had set in to get to the exit, which was half blocked by the pile of umbrellas.
 Children were crying out for their mothers.
 And nannies could be heard screaming for those lost in the dust cloud.
-‘Don’t let the bastard out of your sight.’
-I could hear Mandel calling to his men.
+‘Don’t let the bastard out of your sight,’ I could hear Mandel calling to his men.
 ‘Grab the engineer.
 Vat hom!’
 But amidst the melee of bodies and dust I encountered, as I tried to head for the exit, the engineer sitting perfectly at ease in his chair as the dust and panic swirled around him.

 Finally, once the court was ready, the people settled and the engineer had once again been brought up from the holding cells, Sarah called me from my chambers.
-Settling down at my bench again, I could hear the unfamiliar dull hum of the ventilation machine sounding above.
+Settling down at my bench again, I could hear the unfamiliar dull hum of the ventilation machine.
 And although this hum was occasionally interrupted by a bang the people had grown accustomed to it and, it had, initially, gone some way to cooling the room.
 But it did not entirely stop the need for the fluttering of newspapers and the nannies had returned to waving their aprons.

 Looking down again, for the second time that day, I noticed that the engineer was sitting in the same pose he had adopted that morning.
 Again, I noticed that his eyes were resting on me and I could bear his gaze no longer.
 I nodded in his direction in as formal a response as I could muster.
 After this I made certain that I acknowledged both the lawyers, Adv Hollow for the prosecution and Adv Maxwell for the defence.
 Then organising my papers in front of me, I nodded to Sarah to proceed with the order.
 This she shouted, louder than usual: ‘The court is now in session Justice O’Higgins presiding.’

-But I will not recount to you the story of the trial that followed: the many victories and defeats that Clarence was to have with the court’s ventilation system; Enoch’s strange incongruous testimony; the mayor’s peculiar personal confessions concerning his rain ritual; the strident statements of the various policemen and the reticence of the accused.
-Instead, with the help of the court record, a simple narration of the incidents that led to ‘the engineer of Albertsburg’ acquiring this appellation will suffice.
+But I will not recount to you the whole story of the trial that followed: the many victories and defeats that Clarence was to have with the court’s ventilation system; Enoch’s strange incongruous testimony; the mayor’s peculiar personal confessions concerning his rain ritual; the strident statements of the various policemen and the reticence of the accused.
+Instead, with the help of the court record, I will offer a narration of the incidents that led to ‘the engineer of Albertsburg’ acquiring this appellation.